luishdemetrio/snow_da/README.md

-# Learn how to build a Declarative Agent via Copilot Studio to consume ServiceNow Graph Connectors and REST APIs
+# Build a Declarative Agent via Copilot Studio to consume ServiceNow Graph Connectors and REST APIs

 In this hands-on lab, you will dive into the world of automation and integration by using Copilot Studio to create a Declarative Agent tailored for ServiceNow interactions.
 Here's what you'll learn: